-- Reconnaissance of the subcomponent area and identification of the presence of environmental and social sensitive receptors; - Identification of major subcomponent activities; - Preliminary assessment of the probable environmental and social impacts of different activities during construction and operational stages.
+Reconnaissance of the subcomponent area and identification of the presence of environmental and social sensitive receptors;

+Identification of major subcomponent activities;

+Preliminary assessment of the probable environmental and social impacts of different activities during construction and operational stages.

-4.5.2.
-Labor Issues
+4.4.2 Labor Issues

 Hurricane Irma has exacerbated unemployment in Sint Maarten.
-At the same time, there are not enough skilled construction workers to satisfy the demand in the sector.
+At the same time, there may not be enough skilled construction workers to satisfy the demand in the sector.
 The project will ensure that any workers brought into the country for the Bank-financed projects receive fair treatment and are offered acceptable living and working conditions.
 The project will also ensure that the influx of workers is managed in a way that avoids social conflicts, impacts on community health or the risk of gender-based violence.
 Basic requirements will be incorporated into the international requests for tenders and contracts.
-All workers financed through the project will be required to sign codes of conduct to safeguard fellow workers and the community against harassment and exploitation.
+All workers financed through the project will be required to sign Codes of Conduct to safeguard fellow workers and the community against sexual exploitation, harassment sexual abuse and other similar negative impacts.